philippnormann/nvidia-sniper/README.md

 pipenv run python -m sniper
 ```

-It is highly recommended that after starting the bot, you open gmail(or another Google service) in a new tab of the bot's browser and login.
-Afterwards, you can close that tab.
-This greatly reduces the possibility of recaptcha requiring you to pass an image test, thus speeding up the checkout significantly.
+It is highly recommended that you use Firefox as your default browser and use it to log into Google services such as YouTube or Gmail.
+This dramatically reduces the possibility of reCAPTCHA requiring you to pass an image challenge during the bot's operation, thus enabling a fully automatic checkout without the need for manual intervention.
 ## Configuration
 In the `config` folder a `customer.json` file and `notifications.json` file are used to configure the data used to auto fill the forms and to configure the bots notifications.
 To get started, copy and rename the two template files and customize the fields to your liking.